-(2) Any indictment filed or presented in any Court, and which purports to be signed by any person duly appointed to prosecute on behalf of Her Majesty in respect of the offence alleged in such indictment, shall be deemed to be duly signed and presented until the contrary is shown.
+(2) Any indictment filed or presented in any court, and which purports to be signed by any person duly appointed to prosecute on behalf of the Crown in respect of the offence alleged in such indictment, shall be deemed to be duly signed and presented until the contrary is shown.

-(3) Any person who knowingly and wilfully signs and presents any indictment which he is not authorized to sign shall be deemed guilty of and liable to punishment as for a contempt of the Court in which such indictment is presented committed in face of the Court.
+(3) Any person who knowingly and wilfully signs and presents any indictment which he is not authorized to sign shall be deemed guilty of and liable to punishment as for a contempt of the court in which such indictment is presented committed in face of the court.